 You have just purchased tickets for your first festival with kids.
 So now what?
-What do you need to pack?
+What do you need to pack for a festival?
 What do you need to remember?
 We have put together some great tips for surviving a festival with kids, but what do you actually need to pack for the kids?
 Perhaps you have chosen the glamping option for a ready pitched tent at the festival?!
 We always take the campervan, but if you are camping, I appreciate this can be a little more complicated with kids.
 Look no further though, we have everything covered!
 Here is our list of a few essentials to pack for a festival with kids: a festival survival guide!
 There are also some great ideas and tips If you want to create a festival party in your garden!

 Unless you have a camper or decide on glamping, you will need to pack a decent tent, blow up mattress/air bed, sleeping bags and pillows.
 We sleep in our converted camper van, but we also take a Vango drive-away awning to add our living space.
 We also have a lit of van life essentials that we really can’t do without.
 Comfortable camping chairs are essential and don’t forget a few blankets…we always take our favourite crochet blanket that my mum made for us.
 This blanket also doubles up as a picnic rug.